vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/063/10_saM_vAM.md

 The voc. vīra is stubbornly sg., though the reference must be to the du.
 Aśvins.

-Perhaps, as MLW suggests, simply a shortened du. voc.
+Perhaps, as Michael Weiss suggests, simply a shortened du. voc.